 TreeMap

-The entries in a TreeMap are always sorted based on the natural ordering of the keys, or based on a custom Comparator that you can provide at the time of creation of the TreeMap.
+The entries in a TreeMap are always sorted based on the natural ordering of the keys, or based on a custom that you can provide at the time of creation of the TreeMap.

-The SortedMap interface provides functionalities to maintain the ordering of keys.
-And the NavigableMap interface provides functionalities to navigate through the map.
+The interface provides functionalities to maintain the ordering of keys.
+And the interface provides functionalities to navigate through the map.
 For example, finding the entry just greater than or just less than the given key, finding the first and last entry in the TreeMap etc.

 Since a TreeMap implements NavigableMap